suhayb-h/Acute-Lymphoblastic-Leukemia-Classifier/README.md

 # Leukemia-Classifier

-Image classifier model to differentiate ALL cells from normal lymphoblasts
+This project details the creation of an Image classifier model to differentiate ALL lymphoblasts from normal lymphoblasts.

 Notebook 1 - ALL _EDA
 Notebook 2 - CNN